treefrogframework/treefrog-framework/docs/user-guide/en/model/object-document-mapping-on-mongodb.md

 ---
-title: Object-Document Mapping on MongoDB
+title: Object-Document Mapping in MongoDB
 page_id: "060.060"
 ---

-## Object-Document Mapping on MongoDB
+## Object-Document Mapping in MongoDB

 MongoDB expresses data to be saved in a JSON-like format and saves it as a document.
 The function of associating such a document with an object in a programming language is called **object-document mapping (O/D mapping)**.